fidelity/kconnect/docs/book/src/commands/alias_remove.md

 ### Synopsis

 Remove an alias from a single connection history entry by the entry ID or the alias.

-This command will remove all connection history aliases if passed the --all flag.
+Set the --all flag on this command to remove all connection history aliases from the user's connection history.

 ```
 kconnect alias remove [flags]